pixelthing/craigmorey-2021/posts/2021-12-diffing-datalayers.md

   'preconf.changenew': ''
 }
 ```
 Note that in this example, the tag we wrote sends a single event `preconf.move.filter` to tell other tags that a filter change occured (and remember we determine which `objectKeys` count as a change, the rest are ignored), and then a dataLayer event detailing each change that was part of that event.
-In this case a single user event had several effects - swapping to leasing also meant that the user lost their choice of wheels (just an example, not an actual behaviour) - something that is hard to code into the webapp dataLayer push.
+In this case a single user event had several effects - swapping to leasing also meant that the user lost their choice of wheels (just an example, this doesn't happen in the real website) - something that is hard to code into the webapp dataLayer push.

 You can use these events to trigger analytics, optimisation or marketing tags only when something important changes.
 That's a lot more useful than triggering a tag every time a state change occurs and _still_ not be able to tell analytics _what_ changed.